Our approach to transparency

 Since 2016, Glencore has prepared a country-by-country report that aggregates tax information per country relating to the global allocation of income, taxes paid and other indicators.

-We lodge this report with the Swiss Tax Authorities and, in line with the OECD requirements, it is made available to other tax authorities under the protocols for the automatic exchange of tax information in the jurisdictions where Glencore has a taxable presence.
+We lodge this report with the Swiss tax authorities and, in line with the Organisation for Economic Co-operation and Development (OECD) requirements, it is made available to other tax authorities under the protocols for the automatic exchange of tax information in the jurisdictions where Glencore has a taxable presence.
 This enables these authorities to monitor the amount of tax that Glencore pays.

-The Extractive Industries Transparency Initiative is a multi-stakeholder initiative between governments, companies and civil society, which promotes the open and accountable management of extractive resources.
-The EITI Standard 2019 sets out the global standard for the good governance in the extractive industry.
+The Extractive Industries Transparency Initiative is a multi-stakeholder initiative among governments, companies and civil society, which promotes the open and accountable management of extractive resources.
+The 2023 EITI Standard (the EITI Standard) sets out the global standard for the good governance in the extractive industry.

-Where we operate in EITI member countries, we provide local EITI disclosures, participate in local multi-stakeholder groups and engage in policy consultation processes as appropriate.
+Where we operate in EITI-implementing countries, we provide local EITI disclosures, participate in local multi-stakeholder groups and engage in policy consultation processes as appropriate.

-We promote commodity-trading transparency by disclosing the payments we make to state-owned enterprises in EITI member countries for the purchases of crude oil, minerals and metals.
-We include these EITI commodity-trading disclosures in our annual Payments to Government report.
+We promote commodity-trading transparency by disclosing the commodity trading payments we make to state-owned enterprises (SOEs) in EITI-implementing countries for oil and gas, and minerals and metals in our annual Payments to Government report.

 We are proud to support and promote the EITI Initiative, which shares our commitment to promote transparency and disclosure throughout the extractives industry.
 The EITI’s standard and framework builds and maintains trust and good governance and strengthens civil society’s capacity to hold their governments and the extractive sector to account.
 Our support of the EITI reflects our ambition to be active and valued societal participants by the communities that host us.